Anyone with freelance permissions or higher can have an author profile made for them.

 Bios should include the following information to maximize optimization:

-- topics or beats the author covers
+- Topics or beats the author covers

-- credentials such as education, job titles, and companies they’ve worked for
+- Credentials such as education, job titles, and companies they’ve worked for

-- links to any public appearances
+- Llinks to any public appearances

-- links to any especially popular features they have done
+- Links to any especially popular features they have done

 This variety of information tells Google that they should be trusted as a subject matter expert, and helps improve discoverability for content.